botgram/botgram/docs/message.md

  - `msg.height` returns the height of the sticker in pixels.

- - `msg.emoji` returns a string with the emoji associated to the sticker.
+ - `msg.emoji` returns a string with the emoji associated to the sticker if known, not present otherwise.

  - `msg.setName` returns a string with the name of the sticker set this sticker belongs to (if available, not present otherwise).